hauduc/MICB-405-2020W-T1/MICB-405-Module-8-Anvio.md

 anvi-interactive -p SAMPLES-MERGED/PROFILE.db -c contigs.db
 ```

 Anvi'o will then create an internal "server" which you can access by typing ```localhost:8080``` in your web browser, preferably Chrome.
+You may have a slighly different port number on your computer to make sure to pay attention to whatever the terminal gives you and input that.

 Then press Draw to create an initial visualization.